mayel/docs.coopcloud.tech/docs/faq.md

 ## Why do you use Docker compose?

-TODO.

 ## Why do you use Docker Swarm?

-TODO.

 ## Why start another project?

 One of our core principles is to not re-invent the wheel.
 However, fitting needs into existing projects doesn't always work out.
 Some of the developers on this project were also once developers on the other existing projects.

-TODO.

 ## What about `$alternative`?

 We have our critiques of other similar projects which are already up-and-running in the ecosystem.
-However, the Cooperative Cloud isn't meant to be a replacement for these projects.
+However, the Co-op Cloud isn't meant to be a replacement for these projects.
 Here is a short overview of the pros/cons we see and how that relates to our goals here.

 ### Cloudron